kamidev/survey_api/README.md

 Phoenix API generators were originally used to create the API.
 [Here](https://becoming-functional.com/building-a-rest-api-with-phoenix-1-3-part-1-9f8754aeaa87) is the step-by-step description we used.
 The official Phoenix documentation has a long discussion about [the use and limitations of generators](https://hexdocs.pm/phoenix/contexts.html).

 To summarize: you should not use generators without understanding what they do.
-Here are reasonably current tutorials for writing an API [manually](https://elixircasts.io/json-api-with-phoenix-1.4) or using the latest[Phoenix 1.5 generators](https://www.poeticoding.com/another-guide-to-build-a-json-api-with-phoenix-1-5/).
+Here are reasonably current tutorials for writing an API [manually](https://elixircasts.io/json-api-with-phoenix-1.4) or using the latest [Phoenix 1.5 generators](https://www.poeticoding.com/another-guide-to-build-a-json-api-with-phoenix-1-5/).

 ## Prerequisites